6.4 Subsequent Measurement

 6.4.2.2.1 General

-ASC 860-50 requires that entities evaluate and measure the impairment of
+ASC 860-50 requires that entities evaluate and measure

-amortization method.
-Therefore, a lower-of-cost-or-fair-value approach
+using the amortization method.
+Therefore, a lower-of-cost-or-fair-value

-is used for subsequently measuring servicing assets under the
+approach is used for subsequently measuring servicing assets under the

 amortization method.